 the twisting effect as a result.

 Now, this does not mean that every turn results in a rollover!
 All (three or more-wheeled) vehicles are "meta-stable" because they have contacts with the roadway which are spaced apart sideways.
 In the case of conventional vehicles, these are the tires on the left and right sides of the vehicle.
-Where a bicycle does not have this advantage, and can easily be pushed over sideways (being naturally unstable), the sideways spacing of the tires on conventional vehicles, called the "track", makes for better stability regarding rolling over.
+Where a bicycle does not have this advantage, and can easily be pushed over sideways (being naturally unstable).
+The sideways spacing of the tires on conventional vehicles, called the "track", makes for better stability regarding rolling over.
 Again, looking at this drawing, you can see that the force arrow shown would actually have to LIFT UP the weight of the vehicle (a little) in order to roll it over.
 Consider this drawing with the vehicle tilted up balanced on those rightmost two tires and you will see that the center-of-gravity has raised up, to be straight above the point of contact of the tires with the road.
 This necessity of "lifting" the vehicle weight up is what provides the meta-stability for normal driving.
 However, with ANY vehicle which has its center-of-gravity above the road, in other words, ALL actual vehicles, if sufficient lateral force is applied by the tire-road friction, the vehicle can rollover.
 We are going to proceed with the analysis of this now.

 We know that the tire treads are going to somehow be involved, especially since we know that on icy roads, the vehicle does not turn.
 So we know that the sideways force must be being applied between the tire treads and the roadway.